-Not sure that you want an item that you bought on eBay.com anymore?
+Not sure that you want an item that you bought on eBay anymore?
 Unfortunately, eBay doesn't make cancelling a purchase the easiest thing in the world to do.
 Cancelling an order for something you've directly bought on eBay is complicated enough, and if you've bought an item on eBay by winning it in an auction, it's even tougher (though this is more for legal reasons than technical ones).

-You can attempt to cancel an order on eBay within 30 days of purchase if you cannot complete the sale, either as a buyer or a seller.
+You can attempt to cancel an eBay order within 30 days of purchase if you cannot complete the sale, either as a buyer or a seller.
 You must contact the opposite party through the eBay website, and ask them to accept your cancellation.
 In most cases, if the cancellation is accepted, you will receive a full refund.

 Was that too quick for you?
 If you want a more detailed set of instructions, be sure to read below where we explain the process step-by-step (with pictures)!

+Go to www.ebay.com.
 For this tutorial, we’ll be using Google Chrome, but any web browser you prefer will do.